sachin1kumar/Coroutines/README.md

 # Coroutines

-This repository contains the basic coroutines implementations to fetch the data from the network.
+This repository contains the basic coroutines implementation to fetch the data from the network.

 Coroutines logic can be found in the file:
 **SingleNetworkCallViewModel.kt**